 For an appointment during business hours (Mon.-Fri. from 8 a.m.-5 p.m.), call 216.228.3232.
 During non-business hours, call 216.444.KIDS(5437).

 Fairview Hospital, a Cleveland Clinic hospital, is one of two birthing centers in Ohio to give new parents the opportunity to contribute their newborn baby’s cord blood to the Cleveland Cord Blood Center (CCBC) – Ohio’s first and only public cord blood bank.

 With over 4,000 births each year, Fairview Hospital is expected to boost the number of cord blood stem cell units that will ultimately be distributed to help treat leukemia and other blood-borne diseases, as well as support research efforts.

 By donating your child’s cord blood you are providing the lifesaving opportunity for someone else.
 The process of cord blood donation for expectant parents is safe for both mother and child.
 At the hospital, you will be asked to complete appropriate paperwork to indicate your consent.
 After your baby is born, the cord blood will be collected by your doctor, along with the delivery of the afterbirth.
 If you do not choose to donate your newborn's umbilical cord blood, it will be discarded.

 For further information, please visit CCBC's website or call 216.896.0360.

-- The Bureau of Vital Statistics is the only agency that can issue a birth certificate.
-The hospital is not able to order or provide birth certificates.
+The Bureau of Vital Statistics is the only agency that can issue a birth certificate.
+Fairview Hospital is not able to order or provide birth certificates.

 Proof of Birth Letter